pub struct NotifyHandle { /* fields omitted */ }A NotifyHandle is the core value through which notifications are routed

 If you're working with the standard library then it's recommended to

-function instead which works with the safe
+use the NotifyHandle::from function instead which works with the safe

-type and the safe Notify
+Arc type and the safe Notify trait.

-Invokes the underlying instance of Notify
+Invokes the underlying instance of Notify with the provided id.

 Formats the value using the given formatter.
 Read more